nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 <tr>
 <td>20001</td>
 <td>Unrecognised Recipient Person</td>
-<td>The person referred to as the recipient in the ITK Message header is not recognised.</td>
+<td>The person referred to as the recipient in the ITK3 Message Header is not recognised.</td>
 </tr>
 <tr>
 <td>20002</td>
 <td>Unrecognised Recipient Organisation</td>
-<td>The organization referred to as the recipient in the ITK Message header is not recognised.</td>
+<td>The organization referred to as the recipient in the ITK3 Message Header is not recognised.</td>
 </tr>
 <tr>
 <td>20003</td>
 <td>Unrecognised Sender</td>
-<td>The organization or person referred to as the sender in the ITK Message header is not recognised.
+<td>The organization or person referred to as the sender in the ITK3 Message Header is not recognised.
 Note: This code should not be used where the domain makes use of the “GP look-up” functionally in MESH.</td>
 </tr>
 <tr>
 <td>20004</td>